sraocodes/DAA/content/couple.md

       - "Understand the relationship between root anatomy and its hydraulic properties, crucial for enhancing crop resilience in changing environmental conditions.
         [Read the full study](https://pubmed.ncbi.nlm.nih.gov/34355112/)"

-  - name: "Case Study: SIMPLACE-CRootbox"
+  - name: "Case Study: SIMPLACE-CPlantbox"
     text: "Soil compaction, especially at greater depths, is a growing concern in modern agriculture.
-To address this, our AR team members have innovatively coupled SIMPLACE with CRootbox, providing groundbreaking insights into the implications of deep soil compaction and its effects on plant growth.
+To address this, our AR team members have innovatively coupled [SIMPLACE](/Phenorob-DAA/simplace/) with [CPlantbox](/Phenorob-DAA/cplantbox/), providing groundbreaking insights into the implications of deep soil compaction and its effects on plant growth.
 By integrating SIMPLACE, a process-based model focusing on crop-level dynamics, with CRootbox, a detailed root architectural model, our [team](/Phenorob-DAA/members/) has:"
     image: "images/simplace_crootbox.jpg"
     imageWidth: "800px"
     imageHeight: "500px"